Xinmei-Huang/Git_intro/README.md

 "*Enter file in which to save the key (C:\Users\Riccy Huang/.ssh/id_rsa): public_key*" : a name for the SSH key to replace "id_rsa"--!!!! when changing the name, the key will be saved in the working directory rather than "C:\Users\Riccy Huang/.ssh"

+Here, changing the name is not recommended.
+Keep the input empty.

 "*Enter passphrase (empty for no passphrase):*" : r***y

 "*Enter same passphrase again:*"